-Plant life in the foothills, where summers are hot and dry and winters are mild, is largely chaparral on the lower slopes with blue oak and California buckeye in the valleys and on higher slopes.
-A number of animals live in this area year-round; some breed here, while others winter here.
+In the low-elevation foothills, summers are hot and dry and winters are mild.
+You will find oak woodlands, dense chaparral shrubs, and riverside vegetation like California sycamores, willows and cottonwoods.
+A number of animals live in this area year-round, while some only winter or breed here.
 Local species include the gray fox, bobcat, striped and spotted skunks, black bear, woodrat, pocket gopher, white-footed mouse, California quail, scrub jay, lesser goldfinch, wrentit, acorn woodpecker, gopher snake, California kingsnake, striped racer, western whiptail lizard, and the California newt.

-In the low to mid-montane elevations grow mixed forests of ponderosa pine, incense-cedar, white fir, sugar pine, and scattered groves of giant sequoia.
-Further upslope, Jeffrey pine are scattered on dry granitic slopes, and pure stands of magnificent red fir and lodgepole pine forest the upper montane zone.
-Quaking aspen rim the moist meadows and grow on the cool slopes.
-Meadows are lush with many kinds of flowers in the summer.
-Winters in this region bring snow, sometimes to depths of 6 to 15 feet.
-Year-round and seasonal residents include the chickaree, gray squirrel, golden-mantled ground squirrel, mule deer, black bear, mountain lion, and migratory and a variety of resident birds (western tanager, violet-green swallow, white-throated swift, Wilson's warbler, olive-sided flycatcher, hermit thrush, western bluebird, and pileated woodpecker).
-Reptiles are not common, but the mountain kingsnake, rubber boa, western fence lizard, and alligator lizard are occasionally seen.
+In the low to mid-montane elevations are mixed forests of pine, incense-cedar, fir, and scattered groves of giant sequoia provide.
+Further upslope, grow pure stands of magnificent red fir and lodgepole pine forest.
+Scattered meadows are lush with many kinds of flowers in the summer.
+Winters are typically snowy.
+Year-round and seasonal residents include the chickaree, gray squirrel, golden-mantled ground squirrel, mule deer, black bear, mountain lion, and a variety of birds.
+Resident birds include western tanager, violet-green swallow, white-throated swift, Wilson's warbler, olive-sided flycatcher, hermit thrush, western bluebird, and pileated woodpecker.
+Reptiles are not common, but occasionally mountain kingsnake, rubber boa, western fence lizard, and alligator lizard can be seen.

 The high country is a land of lakes, meadows, some open forest, and miles of granite.
 Mammals are less common here, and food is scarce.
-It is only here that you will find the elusive Sierra Nevada bighorn sheep.
-Other mammals include the marmot, pika, and white-tailed jack rabbit.
-Birds include the Clark's nutcracker, mountain bluebird, and gray-crowned rosy finch.
-In this region, you may also be lucky enough to find a mountain yellow-legged frog, a declining species for which recovery efforts are now underway.
+Mammals inhabiting these high Sierra landscapes include the marmot, pika, and white-tailed jack rabbit.
+Birds include the Clark's nutcracker, mountain bluebird, American pipit, and gray-crowned rosy finch.
+In this region, you may also be lucky enough to find a mountain yellow-legged frog or a Sierra Nevada bighorn sheep, both endangered species for which recovery efforts are underway.